engineering team reviewing supplier drawings and production details during a China factory visit

 Verify:

-Similar projects or products
+• comparable projects or products

-Actual use of key machines and processes
+• actual use of key machines and processes

-In-house vs outsourced operations
+• in-house vs outsourced operations

-Consistency between claim and real workflow
+• consistency between claims and real workflow

 2. Process